tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 </ImageBlock>

-## 1. Internal navigation (optional)
+## 1. Internal navigation

 Apps using a dismissible [navigation drawer](/components/navigation/navigation-drawer) display a hamburger menu to open and close the menu.
 For these apps, the menu icon should always be visible, even as the screen scales to fit different device contexts.

 ## 2. Branding and app title

-The app bar in workforce apps features the Tyler Talking T's logo and the app name, in title case (“General Ledger,” not “General ledger”).
-Branding guidance for public facing apps is pending.
+The app bar in workforce apps features the brand logo and the app name, in title case (“App Name” not “App name”).

 <ImageBlock max-width="450px">